benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 - Lastly, you can browse the package to make sure everything was released properly
+  * With unkpg, jsDelivr, and now on the npm site itself

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/russ-ward-18MJRuL4tUE-plasma-cutter-unsplash.jpg) no-repeat center" data-background-size="cover" -->